 Head and Sheath Styles

 Thermocouples are two wires of dissimilar metals, joined at one end.
 Changes in the temperature at the “hot junction” (measuring end) induce a change in electromotive force (emf) at the “cold junction”, where it can be input into a controller or indicator.
 As the temperature increases, this output emf also rises, though not completely linearly.
 Thermocouples can measure temperatures over wide ranges, fairly inexpensively.
 They are very rugged, but they are somewhat less accurate vs. RTDs and thermistors.
-United Electric offers type J, K, E and T Thermocouple Terminal Head Styles as well as Beaded Thermocouple types: K, R, S & B. See product types below for more information or contact us directly at 617.923.6966.
+United Electric Controls (UE) offers type J, K, E and T Thermocouple Terminal Head Styles as well as Beaded Thermocouple types: K, R, S & B. See product types below for more information or contact us directly at 617.923.6966.

 Terminal Head Style Thermocouples - Types J, K, E, T

 5 - 5

 Terminal Head Style Thermocouples - Types R, S, B

 Sheath Style Thermocouples

 Beaded Thermocouple Styles

 Sheath and Leadwire Styles

 Terminal Head Styles - Types J, K, E, T